Kathryn Thirlwall: Legal career

 She was called to the bar at Middle Temple in 1982.
 She specialised in local authority education and abuse litigation.
 She became a QC in 1999, and served on the Professional Standards Committee of the Bar Council from 1999 to 2005.
 She became head of chambers at 7 Bedford Row in 2006, and a bencher of Middle Temple in 2008.

 Thirlwall was appointed as an assistant recorder in 1998 and then as a recorder in 2000.
 She was appointed as a High Court judge in April 2010, assigned to the Queen's Bench Division, and received the customary damehood.
 She was Presiding Judge of the Midlands Circuit from 2011 to 2015.
 She was promoted to the Court of Appeal of England and Wales in February 2017.
 She is the Treasurer of Middle Temple for 2025.

 Thirlwall Inquiry

 In September 2023, the UK government said that she would lead the statutory inquiry into the case of Lucy Letby.
 In 2025 she said that the enquiry would report in early 2026.

-Personal life

-She is married to Professor Charles Kelly; they have two adult children.
+It was published on 15 September 2026.